ChaosNyaruko/resume/README.md

-# christopher-m-finazzo-resume.tex
+# Christopher M. Finazzo Resume

-The `.tex` source for my resume
+The `.tex` source for my resume.